jiya-mira/jmssh/README.md

 ---

 ## About sshpass (Unix, for password mode)

+`sshpass` is an optional helper: `jmssh` works without it, but can auto-fill passwords on Unix when it is installed.

 When `auth_mode=password` and a password is stored in the OS keyring:
 + On Unix-like systems, if `sshpass` is available, `jmssh` uses it to automatically feed the password to `ssh`.